-Root canal therapy is one of the most popular means of saving your natural teeth when they become infected.
+Root canal therapy, also known as endodontic therapy, is one of the most popular means of saving your natural teeth when they become infected.
 Root canal retreatment may be needed after many years, but overall the root canal cost is worth the investment.
 Root canal pain is minimal, compared to the pain of not having the procedure.
-Your Brooklyn family dentist provides you with all the information you need about everything from how much does a root canal cost to root canal recovery and pain after root canal.
+Your Dr. Igor Khabensky, DDS, provides you with all the information you need about everything from root canal costs to root canal recovery and pain after a root canal.

-Basically, root canal therapy involves removing the nerves and pulp from inside a diseased tooth so the infection doesn’t spread throughout your body.
-At the same time, your family dentists Alex and Igor Khabensky DDS of dentistry in Brooklyn eliminates root canal pain.
+Basically, this therapy involves removing the nerves and pulp from inside a diseased tooth so the infection doesn’t spread throughout your body.
+At the same time, your family dentists Alex and Igor Khabensky, DDS of dentistry center in Brooklyn, can eliminate root canal pain.
 The chamber in your tooth that holds the nerves and blood supply is called the root canal.
 You don’t need the nerve to maintain a healthy tooth; the nerve is there to warn you of problems like infection.

 A tooth infection leads to throbbing pain.
 The root canal pain also may be associated with:

 - Inflammation in your head, neck, or face

 - Loss of bone around the tooth’s root

 - Problems with proper drainage that allows the infection to run into your gums or on your skin

 Root canal retreatment may be needed for several different reasons, such as:

 - Extensive tooth decay